+Illegal dumping is the unlawful deposit of any type of waste material that is 200 litres or more in volume.
 Illegal dumping of household rubbish, garden waste, building and commercial waste or other materials damages Brisbane’s natural areas.
 This includes the Brisbane River and Moreton Bay.

 - approach the vehicle or individuals who are illegally dumping